mendix/docs/content/en/docs/refguide9/modeling/resources/scheduled-events/scheduled-events-legacy.md

 The execution of a scheduled event produces a `System.ScheduledEventInformation` row in the database.
 Over time these accumulate and the table can grow large.

-In Mendix versions 9.9.0 and above, the `System.ScheduledEventInformation` can be cleaned up automatically by specifying the `com.mendix.core.ScheduledEventsCleanupAge` runtime setting.
+In Mendix 9.9 and above, the `System.ScheduledEventInformation` can be cleaned up automatically by specifying the `com.mendix.core.ScheduledEventsCleanupAge` runtime setting.
 This setting specifies (in milliseconds) how old rows in the table have to be before they are automatically cleaned up.
 Only rows with the "Completed" status are cleaned up.
 The cleanup action will be run every [`ClusterManagerActionInterval`](/refguide9/custom-settings/#general), and does not produce any log messages.

 If `com.mendix.core.ScheduledEventsCleanupAge` is not specified, no cleanup is performed.